fardeen-s-92/Project2/README.md

 # new project

-this project was created from local slystem.
+This project was created from local slystem.

+Created by fardeen shaikh